 An organization can have many guests regardless of subscription.
 Guests cannot create projects and have limited visibility only into projects to which they have been invited to view (e.g. they cannot update the canvas, but can add comments).

-Plans with the LEANSTACK cohorts feature have a special applicant role.
-Applicants that have a submitted an application to a future cohort and are awaiting notification of acceptance.
+Plans with the LEANSTACK Experiences feature have a special applicant role.
+Applicants that have a submitted an application to a future experience and are awaiting notification of acceptance.

 *For paid plans, this is a billable role and will count as a seat within your subscription.

-Plans with the LEANSTACK cohorts feature have a special entrepreneur role.
-Entrepreneurs can create projects with canvases and traction models which allows them to submit applications to the organization for a future cohort.
+Plans with the LEANSTACK Experiences feature have a special entrepreneur role.
+Entrepreneurs can create projects with canvases and traction models which allows them to submit applications to the organization for a future experience.

-Plans that have the LEANSTACK cohorts feature and have members that are "full member", "applicant", or "entrepreneur" role will have their role information automatically transitioned depending on cohort and cohort application status.
+Plans that have the LEANSTACK Experiences feature and have members that are "participant", "applicant", or "entrepreneur" role will have their role information automatically transitioned depending on their experience status.
 This can impact the overall number of billable members in your organization.

-A new member to your organization will initially be given an "entrepreneur" role which is not billable.
-From there, a member's role is derived from the cohort and cohort application status of that member.
+A new member joining your organization will initially be given an "entrepreneur" role which is not billable.
+From there, a member's role is derived from their experience status

 Example: A new entrepreneur signs up for your accelerator and is placed into the entrepreneur role immediately.
 At this point, that member is not billable.
 They proceed to create a lean canvas and traction roadmap and use the platform to learn the basics of the Continuous Innovation methodology.
 Here again, they are still not a billable member.
 As the application deadline looms, the entrepreneur decides to submit an application.
 Once that application is submitted, they will be given an "applicant" role.
 Once they are an "applicant" they are billable to the organization under the per-seat license cost.
-Once the cohort application process is complete and enrollment is finalized, the entrepreneur is again transitioned either back to an "entrepreneur" role if the application was declined or up to a "full member" if their application was accepted.
-The "full member" role remains with members of an active cohort until they exit the cohort or the cohort is completed.
-Once that member is no longer in an enrolled or active cohort they are returned to an "entrepreneur" role and you will not be billed for that seat.
+Once the application process is complete and enrollment is finalized, the entrepreneur is again transitioned either back to an "entrepreneur" role if the application was declined or up to a "full member" if their application was accepted.
+The "full member" role remains with members of an active experience unless they are exited or the experience is completed.
+Once that member is no longer in an enrolled or active experience they are returned to an "entrepreneur" role and you will not be billed for that seat.